MostAwesomeDude/construct/docs/compilation.rst

 Restreamed Rebuffered are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

-Lazy* OnDemand are not compilable
+Lazy* classes are not compilable

 Compiling schemas